Stuart Robertson & Associates | Business Psychologists

 Emotions Emotional Involvement Calm vs Volatile

 All five dimensions reflect important features of behaviour preferences at work.
 In addition, a sixth scale measures socially desirable responding.
-The factor scores from Quintax also give rise to inferred scores on dimensions of Team Style – related to the respondent’s role in team situations, and also on a Creative Style Continuum related to problem solving and innovation at work.
+The factor scores from Quintax also give rise to inferred scores on dimensions related to Team Role, Creative Style (Approach to Innovation and Change), Learning Style, Leadership Style, and dimensions of Managerial and Professional Impact.

 What are the Quintax Types and Temperaments?